LifeofDan-EL/100-days-of-code/log.md

 ### Day 43 August 25, 2020

-**Today's Progress:**  Looked at Named Arguments, the problems are still unclear just like the Default arguments
+**Today's Progress:**  Looked at Named Arguments, the problems are still unclear just like the Default arguments.

 **Thoughts:** I have a general idea of how Named Arguments works.